aglines/playlist-from-dj/README.md

 ## Create playlists from a subset of the data
 - use song title and artist to find the song on Spotify
+- write spotify track and artist data to db
 - For all the songs in one show, create one playlist

 ## Analysis
-- come up with some research questions, t.ex. what's the most played band by this DJ? do they favor songs from any certain year? live versions or studio recordings? etc
+- start research questions, t.ex. most played band by this DJ? do they favor songs from any years, genres? live versions or studio recordings? etc

 # done
+- refactor to include .env file
 - select data subset for one value of show from db
 - write local JSON to a db for later analysis
     - incl all fields for now